 How does your company measure up when it comes to diversity and inclusion?
-Do they truly embrace it or is it a topic that’s tip toed around?
+Do they truly embrace it or is it a topic that’s tip-toed around?
 More than half of all respondents in a recent HRD poll expressed that their companies are all talk and no action when it comes to diversity.
-But like employee wellbeing, it should be adopted as part of any organisations’ people strategy.
+But like employee wellbeing, it should be adopted as part of any organizations’ people strategy.

-And what better time for organisations to show their support than May 21 – World Day for Cultural Diversity.
+And what better time for organizations to show their support than May 21 – World Day for Cultural Diversity.

 Why should I prioritise diversity in my organisation?

 Diverse teams mean a diverse set of ideas and perspectives.
 This is what helps drive higher levels of innovation and overall better business performance.

 It positions you as an employer of choice